 atrial septal defect

-is a hole in the wall between the two upper chambers (right and left atriums) of the heart.
+is a hole in the wall between the 2 upper chambers (right and left atriums) of the heart.
 Open heart surgery can repair the hole, either by closing the hole with stitches or by placing a patch over it.

 Patch Repair for Atrial Septal Defect

 Copyright © Nucleus Medical Media, Inc.

 If a child is born with a hole between the upper chambers of the heart, the blood can flow backward into the right side of the heart and into the lungs.
 This triggers the heart to work harder.
 Over time, this can lead to damage to blood vessels in the lungs and

 .
 This procedure is done to fix the hole.